imixs/imixs-ml/imixs-ml-spacy/README.md

 # Imixs-ML-spaCy

 Imixs-ML-spaCy is a wrapper service to adapt the [spaCy API](https://spacy.io/) for the Imixs-ML framework.
-The service is based on the [Imixs-ML-API](../imixs-ml-api/README.md).
+The service is based on the [Imixs-ML-Core API](../imixs-ml-core/README.md) which defines the API resources and methods.

 <p align="center"><img src="../images/imixs-ml-architecture-003.png" /></p>